slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*
-> *'My first thought, is never my best thought.
-My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

-It’s a common belief that your first reaction is the most honest, but I disagree.
+> *'It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
-Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago. -- Derek Sivers
+Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*

-> *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*
-> *'#346.
-The senses do not deceive; it is the judgment that deceives.' -- goethe*
-> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'* we have to feel we know enough to take action negative inspiration (things that don't work) -- positive inspiration!
+> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*

+- negative inspiration (things that don't work) -- positive inspiration!
-results-oriented approach to feedback -> process-oriented feedback
+- results-oriented approach to feedback -> process-oriented feedback

-How can we overcome complexity bias?
-Occam’s razor suggests that the simplest solution or explanation is usually the correct one.

-decision matrix
+- decision matrix
+- as all the great questions. answers are always evolving
+- Easy come, easy go: Quickly done can be quickly undone.
+To last an eternity requires an eternity of preparation. -- Balthasar Gracian
+- oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
+- estimates are promises.
+What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
+No one that has no 'skin in the game' should give estimates.
+- questions to make to your self. who owns the problem? if a problem is too small or too big to solve what's really bothering you.
+- fixing problems by adding things vs by subtracting things.
+- sink or swim
+- My New Strategy: Test Stuff Out - trial first!
+“Is this the smallest thing we can do to test our riskiest assumption?”

 What is the least painful way to X?
 Evaluate goals independently and consider taking on only one goal at a time.